-18. The Attorney General instituted proceedings for breach of confidence in the Chancery Division of the High Court of Justice of England and Wales against the Observer and The Guardian, as well as their editors and the two journalists who had written the articles, and on 27 June 1986 obtained ex parte interim injunctions to restrain further such publication by either newspaper pending the trial of the actions.
-(Hereafter reference will only be made to the two newspapers and not all the individuals who were party to the proceedings.)
+18. The Attorney General instituted proceedings for breach of confidence in the Chancery Division of the High Court of Justice of England and Wales against the applicants and on 27 June 1986 obtained ex parte interim injunctions to restrain further such publication by any of the applicants pending the trial of the actions.
 After an inter partes hearing on 11 July 1986, Mr. Justice Millett (sitting in the Chancery Division of the High Court of Justice) varied these injunctions restraining publication.
 The evidential basis for the claim by the Attorney General was the two affidavits sworn by Sir Robert Armstrong in the Australian proceedings.